JuliaKanik/PsychotherapyPageForSmallCompany/README.md

 ## Current Development Status

 At present, this project is primarily focused on the frontend display of therapy offers and the contact form.
-We are actively working on expanding its functionality by creating a backend system.
+I am actively working on expanding its functionality by creating a backend system.
 This backend will enable the practice owner or designated staff to edit and manage the staff section of the website.

 ## Planned Features